Load Balancers

 From the load balancer management page, you can perform the following actions:

-- Suspend - Temporarily stops the load balancer instance (stops billing in hourly mode)
+- Suspend -- Temporarily stops the load balancer (stops billing in hourly mode)

-- Destroy - Permanently removes the load balancer and its backing instance
+- Destroy -- Permanently removes the load balancer and all its configuration

 Destroying a load balancer is permanent.
-All configuration, certificates, and routing rules will be deleted along with the backing instance.
+All configuration, certificates, and routing rules will be deleted.
 This action cannot be undone.